https://indianmasterminds.com

 Indian Masterminds Stories

 It began like any other cybercrime complaint—just another victim duped into transferring money to an unknown bank account.
-But for the Cyber Crime Police Station of Outer North District, this was anything but routine.
+But for the Cyber Crime Police Station of Outer North District, New Delhi, this was anything but routine.
 The case, initially registered as a fraudulent UPI transfer of ₹94,000, soon spiraled into one of the biggest cyber fraud busts in recent history.

 A 32-year-old woman received a call from what appeared to be an official landline number.
 The caller, impersonating a CBI officer, informed her that her phone number was being misused in criminal activities.
 To avoid arrest, she was told to pay a ‘fine’ immediately.
 In a panic, she transferred the money.
 It was only later that she realized she had fallen victim to a digital arrest scam—one of the many fraud modules deployed by cybercriminals operating from abroad.